Here you'll find as much information as you could ever want about...guess who! Charlie Morris!

 In September, we made our first tour of the UK (the Cheap Scotch Tour), wending our way through England and Scotland all the way up to the Orkney Islands Blues Festival.

-Since 1998, Chuck and the boys have done a yearly Crescent City Crawl to New Orleans, including various gigs in the Panhandle, Alabama, Mississippi and Georgia.
+From 1998-2004, Chuck and his boys made a more-or-less yearly Crescent City Crawl to New Orleans, including various gigs in the Panhandle, Alabama, Mississippi and Georgia.

 Charlie has done a band tour of Switzerland every winter since 2001, following in the footsteps of the great Rock Bottom, and using some of the same local musicians.
 Is it cold over there?
 You bet your bippy!
 But since when have musicians been known for having a sense of timing?